qiwi/masker/README.md

 Anyway, detection of sensitive data is also crucial.
 This process can be implemented in different ways: regexps, functions, binary ops (pan checksums).

 ### Modification
 Masking is not always a complete replacement for content.
-It is important to strike a balance between security and perception.
+It is important to maintain a balance between security and perception.
 For clarity, imagine user payments history:
 ```
 Recipient: *** (personal data)